xquiet/yaflight/README.md

 So, what happens to yaflight?
 -----------------------------

-YaFlight will continue to exist but maintaining two code bases is to much effort to me consequently the gambas3 version will be abandoned, soon or later (consider please that the new implementation -cyaflight- can be executed even on GNU/Linux and BSD systems, so I'll focus on adding features and maintaining the new one).
+The old YaFlight series (0.1.x) was renamed to fglc and it's still available here https://sourceforge.net/projects/fglc.

-In the next few months the "c" prefix will be abandoned and yaflight will be just the cross platform version.
+Consider please that maintaining two code bases is to much effort to me consequently the gambas3 version will be abandoned, soon or later (the new yaflight implementation can be executed even on GNU/Linux and BSD systems, so I'll focus on adding features and maintaining the new one).

 Minimalist
 ----------

-cyaflight (like yaflight) aims to be a minimalist, fast and easy to use launch control for FlightGear (http://www.flightgear.org).
+yaflight (like fglc) aims to be a minimalist, fast and easy to use launch control for FlightGear (http://www.flightgear.org).

 Configuration file format
 -------------------------

-yaflight and cyaflight configuration files use the same format except for the CUSTOMSCENERY keyword replaced by CUSTOMSCENERIES.
-This way migration will be easier.
+yaflight and fglc configuration files are now quite different and they are stored in different locations.

 zlib
 ====